 For more information on these studentships see below; please address any questions to the Postgraduate Support Officer, stats dot pg dot support at warwick dot ac dot uk.

-The Department of Statistics has two PhD bursaries available for students starting during the academic year 2018-19.
+The Department of Statistics has 12-16 PhD studentships available for students starting during the academic year 2022-23, of which the majority are likely to be for home students only.

 Application procedure: please see above.